Draconitix/5.5chan/README.md

 You guys are idiots

 ***NOTE***

 I moved the old files initially on here in the legacyFiles folder.
+Also the bat file has been moved to the bin folder.